Translation disclaimer (Translation disclaimer)

 Campaigning expenses

-Any campaign organiser may spend money on a campaign which seeks to promote or procure a particular outcome.
+Any campaign organiser may spend money on a campaign to promote or procure a particular outcome.

-The maximum amount a campaign organiser may spend is: £2,362 plus (0.059p x N).
+• The maximum amount they may spend is: £2,362 plus (0.059p x N).
 N is the number of electors on the relevant register.

-The exact amount that campaign organisers may spend is published in the Statement of Information 28 working days before the referendum.
+• The exact amount they may spend is published in the Statement of Information 28 working days before the referendum.

-There are certain items that may/may not be included in campaign expenses.
+There are certain items that may or may not be included in campaign expenses.
 For more details, visit: The Neighbourhood Planning (Referendums) Regulations 2012 (as amended).

-Campaign organisers are encouraged to submit a statement of expenses to the Counting Officer via the Electoral Services team at electoral-services@calderdale.gov.uk after the conclusion of the referendum.
-Ideally this should be within 28 days of the date of the referendum, but there is no requirement in law for this.
+We encourage campaign organisers to submit a statement of expenses to the Counting Officer.
+Do this via the Electoral Services team when the referendum has ended, email: electoral-services@calderdale.gov.uk.
+This should be within 28 days after the referendum, but there is no legal requirement for this.

 Advice on conduct of campaigns

-Please be aware that the Counting Officer cannot give advice on what should or should not be included in campaign material and has no powers to regulate conduct.
-If you are unsure of any matter, you should seek your own independent legal advice.
+Please note: The Counting Officer cannot give advice on what should or should not be included in campaign material.
+They also have no powers to regulate conduct.
+If you are not sure of any matter, you should seek your own independent legal advice.

 Webpage feedback